thealphaversion/A-Practical-Guide-To-Python/README.md

 This directory contains all files related to the basic python syntax and basic data structures.

 ### algorithms
-This directory contains all implementations of different problem statements and alogrithms.
+This directory contains implementations of different problem statements and alogrithms.

 ## To get started with learning
 1. Install Python3.
 You can find out how to do that [here](https://www.javatpoint.com/how-to-install-python).